Livsubaqua/Livsubaqua-website/README.md

 End note.
 I feel as though our time together is coming to a close.
 Alas i have runneth out of things to say and I think I have rambled enough.My Final words to my successors: this responsibility is  your's to bear, and it's a great one.
 YOU and you alone have final say about what apears on the 'University of Liverpool Sub-Aqua Club' website.
 Use it wisely.

-Please sign your name and shoe size as your legacy:
+Please sign your name as your legacy:
-Will 8.5
+Will